 Avocados also contain minerals, such as potassium, iron, calcium, magnesium and copper.
 These keep the skin hydrated and provide nourishment to it.

 Another ingredient that helps with this is the Omega 9-fat -oleic acid.
-This helps with people who have skin irritations and dryness.
+This helps people who have skin irritations and dryness.
 It also helps the skin stay moisturised.